lcrespom/Modulator/README.md

 			(low: it can be implemented using an LFO controlling a gain).
 		- Soundbank: multiple samples, one sample per note, ideal for rythm tracks
 	- Navbar with:
-		- Synth button
+		- Left: "Code" button linking to GitHub
-		- Tracker button showing "not available yet"
-		- Logo
+		- Center: Logo
-		- About button
-		- Help button
+		- Right: Help button, linking to documentation (help.md in GitHub)
 	- Improve ADSR
 		- Linear/exponential switch
 	- Review list of pending audio nodes